 If you’re a small business owner, you are all too familiar with the drill.
-Search Google for “Best web designer Melbourne, FL”, or what ever your local area is, and hope you pick a good one.
-Then you hire an agency, have your your website designed, built and sit back and hope it converts traffic.
+Search Google for “Best web designer Melbourne, FL”, or whatever your local area is, and hope you pick a good one.
+Then you hire an agency, have your website designed, and built, and sit back and hope it converts traffic.
 Then in 2 years, you’ll have to start the process over again.
-The problem with the old method of website design is that there are way to many variables built into the process.
+The problem with the old method of website design is that there are way too many variables built into the process.
 While hope is an amazing thing, you shouldn’t stake the success of your business on it.

 Table of Contents

 How many times have you stumbled upon a website and thought “I really like all the flash and animated GIFs!”
 NEVER!
 Sites that are static are dead and so is the traffic coming to them.
 A good website is one that grows with its users and meets their needs.
 After all, your site is not for you, it’s for your visitors!